 The KDS Micronex is an alternative to traditional methods of drying wood as it combines both the pulverizing and drying operations in one compact machine, thereby simplifying the process.
 Furthermore, the machine can handle contaminants such as dirt and stones that can cause sparking and fires in hammer mills.

-While grinding spruce/pine/fir (SPF) hog fuel of 25 mm/1in size and 14% water content, the KDS Micronex consumes 150 kW for every ton per hour, producing output with a median size of 600 microns (30 mesh) with a maximum of 2mm.
-With 50% moist SPF or hemlock wood chips, the energy consumption is 300 kWhr/ton.
-The machine removes 135 kg/hr of water when the grinding power consumption is 150 kW.
+While grinding spruce/pine/fir (SPF) at 25 mm/1″ size and 45% water content, the KDS Micronex consumes 150-200 kW (KDS-4 Model) per hour, producing output with a median size of 600 microns (30 mesh) with a maximum of 2mm.
+The machine removes 700lbs/hr of water when grinding 1 ton per hour at 45% moisture content.

 The KDS Micronex was chosen as the equipment of choice because no separate dryer or heat source was necessary.
 Hammer-mills are unsuitable for such fine grinding.
 Attrition mills can be used but they require the feedstock to be first pre-processed in a hammer mill and their capacity is limited.

 A scientific paper by Holtzapple et al. reports that attrition mills have an energy requirement of 261 kWhr/ton (0.94 MJ/kg) to grind down to 850 microns and 656 kWhr/ton (2.36 MJ/kg) to grind down to 106 microns top size.
 This does not include the energy for drying the wood.